GhadirAbdulrahman/SSL-Unpinning-/README.md

 # SSL-pinning
 # What is the ssl pinning
 The process of SSL certificate pinning connects a host to a certificate or public key.
 It is regarded as a security procedure for protecting applications from man-in-the-middle attack .
-This article may assist the pen tester to bypass SSL Pinning ( Andriod emulator &amp; burpsuite with frida)
+This article may assist the pen tester to bypass SSL Pinning ( Android emulator &amp; burpsuite with frida)
 # Requirements:
 1- Install emulator your prefer, I installed the noxplayer.  *make sure the root mode is on.